Sclerotherapy in Washington, DC

 How Many Treatments Are Needed?

 The number of treatments needed varies from patient to patient depending on the type, size and number of veins to be treated.
-Some varicose veins and occasionally “spider” veins treatment may require multiple injection sessions for full clearance.
+Some varicose veins and occasionally “spider” vein treatment may require multiple injection sessions for full clearance.
 Subsequent treatments are usually scheduled every four to six weeks to allow time for the body to respond to the treatment.
 It is important to realize that the best results require patience.
 It takes time for your body to respond to the injections.
 It is important to follow the post-treatment instructions to optimize your results.
 Your body will continue to heal and “fade” injection sites for months after treatment.
 After your initial screening exam your provider will give you an estimate as to the number of treatments that may be required.
 This is based on our assessment, your history and expectations.
 You may end up needing fewer or more treatments than were estimated.
-It is important to discuss your expected outcomes with your doctor and to keep them realistic.
-Your doctor will do everything possible to meet or exceed your expectations.
+It is important to discuss your expected outcomes with Dr. Adrian and to keep them realistic.
+Dr. Adrian will do everything possible to meet or exceed your expectations.

 Sclerotherapy Treatment Progression